k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 #### <a id='Matikonis' /> November 29, 2023

-> Created [Baron of Matikonis](https://www.westarctica.wiki/index.php?title=Matikonis_Peak), the Peerage of Westarctica
+> Created [Baron of Matikonis](https://www.westarctica.wiki/index.php?title=Matikonis_Peak) in the Peerage of Westarctica

 {% include figure.html image="honors/jhoward-matikonis.webp" width="12" border=true
 cap="Letters Patent for the Baron of Matikonis"